 While QUIC will arrange multiple events throughout the semester, there will also be NEWTS orientation and Queen’s Law orientation.
 These orientation events will be aimed at new students (freshers, incoming transfer and exchange students) and are the perfect place to make new friends and get to know campus and downtown areas in Kingston.
 Finally, Queen’s Law will also host orientation events specifically tailored for incoming exchange students – I would suggest after visiting QUIC that you go straight to the Law Faculty to check in and make sure you have all the information you need.

 This is where I would like to take a pause and say all of these social/orientation events are completely voluntary.
-Queen’s has also poured a lot effort into these, they are well organised and considerate of accessibility and inclusivity.
-Overall, organisers and coordinators are easily reachable via email and on campus should you have any questions or concerns about accessibility or participation.
+Queen’s has also poured a lot of effort into these, they are well organized and considerate of accessibility and inclusivity.
+Overall, organizers and coordinators are easily reachable via email and on campus should you have any questions or concerns about accessibility or participation.
 Some of these orientation events have costs involved, while others are free, so shop around and decide what suits your needs and budget!
 I do, however, stress that these events are extremely helpful in getting over those first-day jitters and potential bathroom lunches.

 Get to know Kingston

 Remember when I mentioned I am an introvert?
 This will become painfully apparent in the following section.
 Here are some of the things that are great about Kingston that are all reachable by bus (which you get to ride for free as a full-time student) or on foot.
 The best is to get a bike - cheapies are easy to come by either on Kijiji.ca or Yellow Bike Action on Facebook.